mullerstrydom/learn-springframework/README.md

 - environment variables    (ie. MY_DB_USERNAME=env_var_username)
 - cmd line arguments       (ie. --my.db.username=cmdline_arg_username)

-Properties file is overridden by environmenet variables.
+Properties file is overridden by environment variables.
-Environment variables is overriden by cmd line arguments.
+Environment variables is overridden by cmd line arguments.

 Use the `@Value` annotation to get the value from properties Remember the `{}` for the syntax for `@Value`, ie